top of page

 Root crops, like carrots, beets, turnips, and parsnips (ewww) are good choices for late-season growing.
 Radishes are another fantastic choice, and within that choice, you have two options: winter or spring radishes.
 Spring radishes are likely what you’re familiar with; golf-ball-sized, brightly coloured, and often come in bunches at the farmers market and grocery store (though I would recommend shopping at the former).
 Or, better yet, fresh out of your garden.
 Winter radishes, on the other hand, are bigger, as they are better for storage.
 Think daikon types, or the ‘Watermelon’ radishes photos you may have seen floating around on social media (they actually look like watermelons when cut open!).

+There are also a lot of leafy greens that are fans of cooler weather!
 This past spring, I grew a great cold-tolerant lettuce variety called “Rouge D’Hiver” and the red colour actually intensified when the weather got colder.
 Some other great greens are mizuna, Mache, mustard, spinach, arugula, tatsoi, and Swiss chard.
 As mentioned, make sure to buy seed for cool-weather growing and fast maturity dates.

 Many cole-crops or plants in the brassicas family also make an excellent choice for growing in the later part of the year.
 Think kale, broccoli, cauliflower, collards, kohlrabi and Bok choi.